February in Barcelona 2026

 Grilled over an open flame, these sweet onions are peeled and dipped in rich romesco sauce, making for a delicious (and messy) experience.
 While you can find calçotades in Barcelona city centre, the best way to enjoy one is in the countryside (Valls, Sitges, or Castelldefels) where the tradition truly comes to life.

 Runners from across the globe eagerly sign up to take on this scenic route through the heart of Barcelona.
-The eDreams Mitja Marató Barcelona is one of the city’s premier half-marathon events, attracting a diverse mix of participants, from athletes striving for record-breaking times, to amateur runners looking to challenge themselves in a world-class race.
+The Hyundai Mitja Marató Barcelona by Brooks is one of the city’s premier half-marathon events, attracting a diverse mix of participants, from athletes striving for record-breaking times, to amateur runners looking to challenge themselves in a world-class race.

 As a tribute to the Patron Saint of Barcelona (Santa Eulàlia), several local museums are open to the general public for free during the festivities.
 Not only that, but a select number of museums offer free entry on specific days throughout the week or month.
 Check out our detailed guide below for more information!